sl-prokeys was born April 5, 1995

 Another thing: always be prepared.
 When the inspector struts up and tells you that the closed circuit camera you installed at the gate is illegal, be prepared to tell him that it's 12 volts DC.
 There is no Goddamn electrical code that applies to low DC voltage devices - including that camera.
 Send his swaggering ass back to the code books to show you the code sections that don't exist - that's what he's paid for, right?

 Know who I mean, Caylor "Whitey" Walp, with the greaseball hairdo?

 Nobody said these inspectors knew how to read or understand English, so don't expect very much.
-I had to climb up on the roof early one morning, with drunken Craig Gordon - to prove there were nails holding the roof on.
+I had to climb up on the roof at 8:00 in the morning, with drunken Craig Gordon - to prove there were nails holding the roof on.
 Exactly as specified by code, I hadn't missed even one nail.
 Gordon was crawling around on his knees, counting nails - so drunk he had to do it twice - then he gave up anyway.
 I probably would have done him a favor by throwing him off the roof.
 Broken head equals instant sobriety!
 Cities only hire the best.
 "Your tax dollars at work - on a five day bender".

 After the plans are approved it's time to clear the ground for the foundation of the control room.
 Trees in the way?
 Get rid of them any way you can.
 Hopefully, you've already planned for electricity, telephone lines, and extras.
 They have to enter the building somehow, bringing them in underground isn't a bad idea at all.
 Go get some 6" PVC pipe and a shovel.
 Trust me on this: do it before the concrete goes in or you'll never do it.